Trisophic-Union/Core-Documents/Constitution/Constitution.md

 Part of the custodium will consist of Project Algocracy.

 ## Mediacative

 ### Rules

+These rules apply to the mediatorium.

-Prohibition of war propaganda.
+#### Prohibition of war propaganda.
 In 2001, Anne Morelli systematized the essential war propaganda techniques of Arthur Ponsonby, who discussed the propaganda approaches to enhance readiness for war (Morelli, 2001; Ponsonby, 1928).
 One objective of the mediacative is to prevent, identify, and prosecute these ten techniques of war propaganda:
 • “We do not war.”